GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/install.md

 !!!
 Note
     Make sure your VM or server meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

+!!!
+Warning
+    You must use a FQDN.
+You can't use localhost to install the Gluu Server.

 ## Install Gluu Server Package